Pacific Northwest National Laboratory Post Doctorate RA - Nanoparticle synthesis and crystal growth mechanism in RICHLAND, Washington

 Conduct independent research and work on team assignments

-Design novel investigations of crystal growth and phase transformation mechanisms
+Design novel approaches to investigate the crystal growth and phase transformation mechanisms

-Interact, communicate, and problem solve with a diverse team of research staff within PSD, EMSL, EED and across PNNL
+Interact, communicate, and problem solve with a diverse team of research staff within the PSD, EMSL, and across PNNL

 Lead manuscript development and maintain a strong overall publication record in the peer-reviewed scientific literature